 Identification of primary case manager.
-Depending on the structure of your task force and the resources of the victim service providers involved in task force operations, there may be different agencies involved in case management and delivery of direct service assistance based on the characteristics and needs of an identified victim.
-It is helpful in these situations to identify a primary case manager for each victim to decrease confusion for the victim and streamline communication between various victim service providers and with law enforcement partners.
-Case managers should enthusiastically request and/or provide (based on the specific case and expertise) technical assistance, co-case management, and cross-training.
-These practices support consistent evaluation of procedures to increase efficiency and effectiveness and add to the national knowledge base regarding best practices.
-See Section 3.1 on Victim Services Committee for assistance in this area.
+There may be different agencies involved in case management based on the characteristics and needs of an identified victim.
+It is helpful in these situations to identify a primary case manager for each victim to streamline communication between various victim service providers and with law enforcement partners.

-Protection of victims’ rights and informed consent.
-The concepts of informed consent and confidentiality are often new to victims.
+Protection of victims' rights and informed consent.
 It is important to review documents related to these concepts on a consistent basis.
-Signed consents should be narrow in scope and time-limited.
 Even when a consent form is signed, it is useful to remind the victim verbally of this fact prior to sharing a new piece of information with an outside agency.
-This reminds victims of their choices and control over their story and personal information, while reassuring victims that their dignity and trust is imperative to a positive, collaborative relationship.
-See Section 3.2 on issues impacting confidentiality within task forces.
+This reminds victims of their choices and control over their personal information.

 Goal setting and individualized service planning.
 The best service plan is in the survivor's own words and is not standardized.
 Quality service plans are survivor-driven because each survivor is different.